dfithian/hit/README.md

 # Disclaimers and future improvements

 * `~` expansion doesn't work yet, so you must specify a full path for the `home` key
-* Coloring doesn't work in the same way as invocation of `git`